 Applicants for the Gilman Scholarship can apply for Fall, Spring or Summer study abroad programs.
 The application includes the following essays:

 - Statement of Grant Purpose Essay: this essay asks for information on reasons for choosing a study abroad program, motivations for studying abroad, long-term goals study abroad experience, etc.

 - Follow-on Service Project Proposal: once completing a study abroad program, all Gilman recipients must complete a service project within 6 months of completing the program in order to increase awareness of study abroad and the Gilman Scholarship among peers and/or home community.

 - Critical Need Language Award (supplemental): applicants studying one of 14 designated critical need languages while abroad in a country in which the language is predominantly spoken have the option to be considered for the Critical Need Language Award up to $8,000.
 Recipients will have the opportunity to evaluate and certify their language skills acquired during their program.
 A supplemental essay is required to apply.

 See full essay guidelines here.
 You will not need to submit letters of recommendation.
-All USC applicants will be reviewed by a University designated Study Abroad Advisor and certifying Financial Aid Advisor from the application portal drop-down menus to certify that the chosen study abroad program will transfer units back to USC and that the student’s financial package is accurately reflected.
+All USC applicants will need to select their USC Study Abroad Advisor and the USC certifying Financial Aid Advisor from the application portal drop-down menus to certify that the chosen study abroad program will transfer units back to USC and that the student’s financial package is accurately reflected.